-- A. The total amount to be paid by the County under this Contract for services, shall be one million three hundred thirteen thousand eight hundred eighty dollars (\$1,313,880), so long as the Agency is in compliance with all terms and conditions of this Contract.
-Such amount, being the maximum compensation to be paid by the county to the Agency, will be for the services outlined in Exhibit "A" to this Contract. - B. Payment to the Agency shall be made by two equal bi-annual payments during the term of this Contract and shall be made pursuant to the Local Government Prompt Payment Act, Section 218.70 et. seq, Florida Statutes.
-The first payment will be made after this Contract has been duly executed and a Delivery Order has been processed. - C. The name and address of the official payee to whom the County shall issue the checks shall be United Arts of Central Florida, Inc., 2450 Maitland Center Parkway, Suite 201, Maitland, Florida, 32751 -4140.
+- A. The total amount to be paid by the County under this Contract for services, shall be ONE MILLION FOUR HUNDRED FIFTEEN THOUSAND TWO HUNDRED SIXTY DOLLARS (\$1,415,260), so long as the Agency is in compliance with all terms and conditions of this Contract.
+Such amount, being the maximum number of dollars to be paid by the County to the Agency, for the services outlined in Exhibit "A" to this Contract.
+Agency shall make its best efforts to ensure that funds paid under this Contract are not expended for Tourist Development Tax eligible expenses. - B. FIVE HUNDRED THOUSAND DOLLARS (\$500,000) of the ONE MILLION FOUR HUNDRED FIFTEEN THOUSAND TWO HUNDRED SIXTY DOLLARS (\$1,415,260), shall be used to provide funding for a Facility Rental and Event Fund.
+Agency agrees to work with the County to provide for an annual process and distribution of funds from rental subsidies. - C. Payment to the Agency shall be made by in one payment during the term of this Contract and shall be made pursuant to the Local Government Prompt Payment Act, Section 218.70 et. seq, Florida Statutes.
+The payment will be made after this Contract has been duly executed. - D. The name and address of the official payee to whom the County shall issue the checks shall be United Arts of Central Florida, Inc., 216 Pasadena Place, Orlando, FL 32803-3828.